hello-nrfcloud/backend/features/DeviceInfo.feature.md

 # Device Info

-> After connecting to the websocket with a device code, the device info is
+> After connecting to the websocket with a device fingerprint, the device info
-> returned
+> is returned

 ## Background